 And the reason is that deals with rebate buyers are more efficient.
 We spend more time viewing properties and negotiating deals than prospecting for leads or cold-calling.

 This contrasts with the typical agent who spends as much as 80% of their time trying to find customers.
-That’s why it’s important to with a talented, forward-thinking broker like NestApple.
+That’s why working with a talented, forward-thinking broker like NestApple is essential.
 We are making buying and selling a home more affordable by offering rebates to buyers and low commissions to sellers.

 The simple truth is that many agents at traditional firms would be open to rebates if they would better understand the dynamics.
 After all, agents want to serve their customers better and make more money; therefore, offering a portion of their commission as a rebate is a great way to make deals more efficient.

-And there are plenty of stories of full-service brokers switching to the rebate model.
+And plenty of stories of full-service brokers switching to the rebate model exist.
 They see their business explode.
 Unfortunately, their brokerages get threatened by rebates.

-They find it hard to turn a profit due to the smaller margins they’d get if they offered commission rebates.
+They find it hard to profit due to the smaller margins they’d get if they offered commission rebates.

 Rebates would also create problems for their top-producing agents.
 Those have loyal customer bases willing to work with them without a rebate.

 You can always negotiate with your real estate broker.
-Whether it’s their commission or the size of a rebate, most traditional NYC brokerage firms will not offer any rebate.
+Whether it’s their commission or the rebate size, most traditional NYC brokerage firms will not offer any rebate.
 This is due to their fear that buyers would attempt to negotiate more significant rebates if they were to provide even a small rebate.
 Essentially, if a brokerage is not known to offer commission rebates, it’s improbable that you get a rebate.

 Lastly, in New York City, it’s the buyer’s choice who they want to work with, and you can always switch brokers.
-So if you recently found out about commission rebates and wish to receive up to two-thirds of the buyer brokers’ commission as cash-back, give NestApple a call, and we’d be happy to help.
+So if you recently learned about commission rebates and wish to receive up to two-thirds of the buyer brokers’ commission as cash-back, call NestApple, and we’d be happy to help.